And the Bike Went NowhereAnd the Bike Went Nowhere

 “You want me to keep the bike?”
 Tyler asked.

 “It’s a gift,” Father James said.
-“So you have no excuses to come to the church barbecues.
+“So, you have no excuses not to come to the church barbecues.
 But you can always sell it, if you prefer.”

 Tyler stared at the bike for a moment and shook his head.
 "No, I think I'll keep it.
 It's a nice gift.
 Thank you."